NoroffFEU/development-platforms/trpc-case-study.md

 #### tRPC is lightweight

-Since tRPC is a protocol or method for accessing backend functionality, it allows for better-performing applications without any code generation or runtime bloat.
+Since `tRPC` is a protocol or method for accessing backend functionality, it allows for better-performing applications without any code generation or runtime bloat.

 #### tRPC uses Typescript

 This can be viewed as both a strength and a weakness.
 On the one hand, it allows for a uniform coding language and infrastructure between the backend and frontend, improving workflow and communication between the team.

-While on the other hand, if Typescript is not the preferred programming language, other options might be preferable.
+While on the other hand, if `Typescript` is not the preferred programming language within the team or organization, other options might be preferable.

 #### tRPC works great in a mono repo

-With how tRPC communicates between client and server code, you are encouraged to use a singular repository, and several highlighted features are only accessible if you do so.
+With how `tRPC` communicates between client and server code, you are encouraged to use a singular repository, and several highlighted features are only accessible if you do so.
 On a smaller scale, there are many benefits to doing so.
-It's easier to navigate between client/server code, make changes and ensure typesafety within the entirety of your code base.
+It's easier to navigate between client/server code, make changes and ensure type safety within the entirety of your code base.
 No more `uncaught type errors`.

 #### Quick development